Geetansh431/StudyNotion/README.md

-StudyNotion is a fully functional ed-tech platform that enables users to create, consume, and rate educational content.
-The platform is built using the MERN stack, which includes ReactJS, NodeJS, MongoDB, and ExpressJS.
+StudyNotion is a fully functional ed-tech platform that enables users to create, consume, and rate educational content.It features a unique compiler for running code in various languages directly from the platform.The platform is built using the MERN stack, which includes ReactJS, NodeJS, MongoDB, and
+ExpressJS.
 • StudyNotion aims to provide: A seamless and interactive learning experience for students, making education more accessible and engaging.A platform for instructors to showcase their expertise and connect with learners